 Which ad formats are available

-Again, another seemingly innocent aspect which can play a major role.
+Again, another seemingly innocent aspect that can play a major role.

 Ads come in various shapes and sizes, sure, but you should also think about what type of ad is best for you.